zaeemali272/Hyprland-dots/README.md

 # 🌐 Hyprland Arch Setup - Automated Dotfiles & Environment

 ####  A fully automated script to install, configure, and personalize your Arch Linux with Hyprland and a minimal Wayland-only desktop.
-#### This setup includes your custom dotfiles, essential utilities, UI themes, and personal preferences — with interactive choices for gaming setup and Waydroid.
+#### This setup includes your custom dotfiles, essential utilities, UI themes, and personal preferences — with interactive choices for gaming setup.

 ## 🎥 Quick Overview
 <p align="center">